-Approximately 50-55 percent of women and 40-45 percent of men suffer from venous disorders, according to the U.S. Department of Health and Human Services on Women’s Health.
+Approximately 50-55 percent of women and 40-45 percent of men suffer from vein conditions or venous disorders, according to the U.S. Department of Health and Human Services on Women’s Health.
 For some, venous disorders will be mostly cosmetic, characterized by the appearance of unsightly spider and varicose veins.
 However, others will suffer painful symptoms that will keep them from participating in some of the activities they once enjoyed.

 COMMON SYMPTOMS OF VEIN DISORDERS INCLUDE: